OPEC Push On Fossil Fuels Draws Ire At Climate Talks - UrduPoint

 "I think that it is quite, quite a disgusting thing that OPEC countries are pushing against getting the bar where it has to be," Spanish ecology transition minister Teresa Ribera, whose country holds the rotating EU presidency, told reporters.

-Dramatically scaling up the deployment of renewable energy while winding down the production and consumption of fossil fuels is crucial to achieving the global goal of limiting warming to 1.5 degrees Celsius.
+French Energy Minister Agnes Pannier-Runacher said the OPEC statement left her "stunned" and "angry".

-"Nothing puts the prosperity and future of all people on Earth, including all of the citizens of OPEC countries, at greater risk than fossil fuels," said Tina Stege, climate envoy for the Marshall Islands, which chairs the coalition.
+Dramatically scaling up the deployment of renewable energy while winding down the production and consumption of fossil fuels is crucial to achieve the global goal of limiting warming to 1.5 degrees Celsius.

-"1.5 is not negotiable, and that means an end to fossil fuels," Stege added.
+Around seven activists protested in front of OPEC's booth at the COP28 venue, with their palms held up to show words such as "phase out", according to video footage shared by the NGO 350.org.

-A third draft deal released Friday offers various ways to phase out fossil fuels, but it also includes the option to not mention them at all in the final text.
+A third draft deal released Friday offers various ways to phase-out of fossil fuels, but it also includes the option to not mention them at all in the final text.

 Saudi Arabia had until now been the most vocal country against a phase-out or phase-down of fossil fuels.